 Black Friday was Arthur Lubin’s first major picture as a director.
 Even if it was essentially a B movie, it was still one starring both Karloff and Lugosi, who were at this time yet in the prime of their careers, be it that Lugosi’s standing was better with the audience than with the studios.
 In 1941 Lubin got his big breakthrough as Universal attached him as director to the Abbott & Costello movie Buck Privates, which was the first of five successive collaborations in 1941 and 1942, all of them big successes, making Lubin Hollywood’s top-grossing director of 1941.
 He then switched gears completely, first making the South Seas adventure film White Savage (1943) and got a lucky break as he was brought in as a replacement director on Universal’s high-profile Technicolor remake of The Phantom of the Opera (1943), followed by the equally successful Ali Baba and the Forty Thieves.
 However, his subsequent films were less successful and his was let go by Universal in 1946, only to be re-hired in 1950 when he proposed the first of what would eventually become seven animal comedies about Francis the Talking Horse.
 This theme continued in the late fifties, when Lubin created, produced and directed the TV series Mr. Ed, about another talking horse.
 The series was a huge success, ran for six seasons and is probably what Lubin is best know for today.

 Black Friday is sometimes claimed to be based on a 1939 novel of the same name by Curt Siodmak, however, apart from a Wikipedia bibliography, I can’t find any reference to such a novel online, and Siodmak doesn’t mention it in any of the interviews I have read, even when discussing the film in question.
 Whatever the case, the movie is notable for the fact that it is the first film in which he formulates his famous trope of a “disembodied” brain imposing its will on another person’s mind, even if the brain in this case isn’t disembodied but transplanted.
-The theme reared its head again in his 1942 script for Ghost of Frankenstein, in which Bela Lugosi’s Ygor has his brain transplanted into the brain of Lon Chaney’s Monster.
+The theme reared its head again in his 1942 script for Ghost of Frankenstein (review), in which Bela Lugosi’s Ygor has his brain transplanted into the brain of Lon Chaney’s Monster.
 In 1943 Siodmak published his magnum opus, the novel Donovan’s Brain, in which a scientist removes the brain of a dying, corrupt businessman and keeps it alive in a vat with saline solution.
 He manages to establish telepathic contact with the brain, which then starts to dominate the scientist’s personality, using his body to continue the businessman’s shady and criminal activities, much like Red Cannon in Black Friday.
 Donovan’s Brain is supposed to have sold five million copies worldwide, but as this figure comes from the mouth of Siodmak himself, it should be taken with a grain of salt.
-Nevertheless it was a huge success, and was turned into a radio play starring Orson Welles and a film called The Lady and the Monster starring Erich von Stroheim in 1944.
-Its most famous film adaptation is the 1953 movie Donovan’s Brain, starring Lew Ayres and Nancy Reagan, of all people.
+Nevertheless it was a huge success, and was turned into a radio play starring Orson Welles and a film called The Lady and the Monster (review) starring Erich von Stroheim in 1944.
+Its most famous film adaptation is the 1953 movie Donovan’s Brain (review), starring Lew Ayres and Nancy Reagan, of all people.
 It was remade again in 1963 as The Brain.
 Siodmak basically reworked the story in a sequel called Hauser’s Memory in 1968, and wrote a final sequel in 1991 called Gabriel’s Body.
 Hauser’s Memory was turned into a films starring David McCallum and Leslie Nielsen in 1971, which was nominated for a Hugo award.
 Hauser’s Memory involves transplanted brain RNA, and as such it is actually a closer relative to Black Friday than to Donovan’s Brain.

 Curt Siodmak loved to lay claim to the brain switcheroo and brain-in-a-vat tropes, and bemoaned each subsequent film and book that used the same idea without giving him money or credit.
 And it is certainly true that he did much to popularise the trope, and many later films did borrow heavily from Donovan’s Brain.
 But either Siodmak was wilfully misrepresenting literary history or he was simply unaware of the wealth of brain-related SF predating Donovan’s Brain — by his own admission he neither liked nor read science fiction.
 The brain-in-a-vat trope goes back at least as far as 1860, and was featured in a whole slew of pulp stories during the first three decades of the 20th century, including Gustave Le Rouge’s Le Prisonnier de la Planête Mars (1908) and Guy Dent’s Emperor of the If (1926).
 The man who arguably brought the idea to a larger audience over ten years before Siodmak was H.P.
 Lovecraft with his 1931 novella The Whisperer in the Dark.
 When it comes to brain transplants, the father of this trope is without question French writer Maurice Renard, who used it as the central premise of his 1908 novel Le Docteur Lerne, sous-dieu, translated in 1923 as New Bodies for Old, and it was picked up by Edgar Rice Burroughs in 1928 in The Master Mind of Mars.